naorbash/stock-portfolio-manager/README.md

 The client's total portfolio value with a HTTP status code of 200 :ok:

-### Recommend the most performing client's stock in previous days:
+### App's recommendation for the most performing client's stock in previous days:
 - **URL** will contain the client's id in the route and past days will be entered in the query string and it is limited to the amount supported by the history file:
 ```
 /api/portfolio/performance/{clientId}?pastDays=5